stephen-bapple/jokes-on-the-go-client/README.md

-The code is entirely in app/src/main/java/com/example/jokesonthegoclient (placeholder package will be replaced later) and includes the main activity (MainActivity.kt), a view model for the joke retriever that leverages gRPC (JokesScreenViewModel.kt), and a RPC module that leverages Hilt+Dagger to inject the RPC client as a singleton (RpcModule.kt).
+The code is entirely in app/src/main/java/com/example/jokesonthegoclient (placeholder package will be replaced later) and includes the main activity (MainActivity.kt), a view model for the joke retriever that leverages gRPC (JokesScreenViewModel.kt), and an RPC module that leverages Hilt+Dagger to inject the RPC client as a singleton (RpcModule.kt).

 ## Demo
 ![App and server interacting](./project-in-action.gif)